Introduction

 The icing of Power Transmission Lines

-• Low temperature
+- Low temperature

-• High humidity or precipitation
+- High humidity or precipitation

-• Windy conditions (wind speed > 15 mph)
+- Windy conditions (wind speed > 15 mph)

 There are several ways to prevent icing on power transmission lines.
 One method involves placing heaters along the length of your wires and insulating them with plastic wrap or tape.
 Another way is to use an insulated cover for each wire if you feel this would help prevent ice buildup on your line(s).

 Ice formation on power lines is a serious hazard that can cause a blackout.
 Transmission line ice formation constitutes a dangerous hazard that could lead to a serious blackout.
-Hydrocarbon and other fuels used for generation, as well as the insulation used in power transmission lines, have been shown to create ice formation when they are exposed to water vapor at temperatures below freezing point (32°F).
+Hydrocarbon and other fuels used for the generation, as well as the insulation used in power transmission lines, have been shown to create ice formation when they are exposed to water vapour at temperatures below freezing point (32°F).
 This phenomenon has been known since 1891 when engineers discovered that hydrocarbon fluids could freeze into solid masses when placed in contact with water vapor under certain conditions.
 Ice accumulations may occur during normal operations or after some type of failure has rendered your equipment unusable due to damage caused by any number of factors such as windstorms or lightning strikes; however it is important not only because it creates safety hazards but also because these events can lead directly onto large scale outages resulting from lost electricity supply due to loss/damage caused by inclement weather conditions such as high winds blowing across overhead lines causing them strain beyond their limits causing them fail early without warning!

 Studies have established that the volume of ice formed is directly proportional to the square of the span length.

 Studies have established that the volume of ice formed is directly proportional to the square of the span length.
-This means that if you double your span length, then you will quadruple your volume of ice formation.
-It is not just weight of ice that affects conductors; it is also mechanical behavior and stress applied by movement due to wind forces and thermal contraction (cold temperatures).
+This means that if you double your span length, you will quadruple your volume of ice formation.
+It is not just the weight of ice that affects conductors; it is also mechanical behaviour and stress applied by movement due to wind forces and thermal contraction (cold temperatures).
 The force required for breaking off a piece can be calculated using these equations:

 It is not just the weight of ice that affects the conductors; it is also the mechanical behaviour and stress applied by movement due to wind forces and thermal contraction (cold temperatures), which tend to crack and break ice from the conductor.